 Co-Management of Marine Mammals in Alaska

-Alaska Natives have a long history of self-regulation, based on the need to ensure a sustainable take of marine mammals for food and handicrafts.
-Co-management promotes full and equal participation by Alaska Natives in decisions affecting the subsistence management of marine mammals (to the maximum extent allowed by law) as a tool for conserving marine mammal populations in Alaska.
+Co-management promotes full and equal participation by Alaska Natives in decisions affecting the subsistence management of marine mammals as a tool for conserving marine mammal populations in Alaska.

 The best available scientific information, and traditional and contemporary Alaska Native knowledge and wisdom (TKW), are used for decisions regarding Alaska marine mammal co-management, to the extent allowed by law.
 Existing ethical principles for the conduct of research shall be applied.
 Under Section 119 agreements, marine mammal stocks should not be permitted to diminish beyond the point at which they cease to fulfill their role in their ecosystem or to levels that won’t allow for sustainable subsistence harvest.

-Through Section 119 of the Marine Mammal Protection Act Amendments of 1994 (Public Law 103-238) NOAA Fisheries and the U.S. Fish and Wildlife Service (FWS) are granted authority to enter into cooperative agreements with Alaska Native organizations (ANOs).Back to top
+Through Section 119 of the Marine Mammal Protection Act Amendments of 1994 (Public Law 103-238) NOAA Fisheries and the FWS are granted authority to enter into cooperative agreements with Alaska Native organizations.

 Alaska Beluga Whale Committee

-- Co-management Agreement for Western Alaska belugas (Effective January 2000)
+- Co-management Agreement for Western Alaska belugas, January 2000 (PDF 8 pages)

 - Alaska Beluga Whale Committee